Appendix H — Changes in the third edition

 - MOVE description of structural unit surface features, concentrations, and infilled voids to ‘Secondary Features’.

-- ADD optional detailed description terms for plastics.
+- ADD optional detailed description terms for artefacts.

 Soil colour